CFAB Legal Advice Services

-Our Legal Advice Service is run by Maria Wright, CFAB’s Senior Legal Advisor and a solicitor with expertise in children’s law with an international element.
+Our Legal Advice Services are run by Maria Wright, CFAB’s Senior Legal Advisor and a solicitor with expertise in children’s law with an international element.
 She is also a doctoral researcher, currently completing a PhD into care proceedings with an international element.
-Maria worked as a solicitor in private practice for 7 years representing clients in a wide range of matters encompassing international child abduction, jurisdictional disputes concerning children, wardship, committal, forced marriage, and public and private law proceedings.
+Maria worked as a solicitor in private practice for many years representing clients in a wide range of matters encompassing international child abduction, jurisdictional disputes concerning children, wardship, committal, forced marriage, and public and private law proceedings.

 - A vulnerable child has been taken overseas – what legal steps could be taken to secure their return?

 - What legal steps can be taken in the UK to make sure an order about a child is enforceable in another country?

 - There is a vulnerable child who has only been present in the UK for a short time – can any legal steps be taken to protect them?

 - A young person at risk of FGM / Forced Marriage has been taken overseas, what legal steps can be taken to secure their return?

 - A pregnant person has travelled overseas, and care proceedings were due to be issued when the baby was born – what steps can be taken to ensure the baby is safe?